PetrKryslUCSD/FinEtoolsDeforLinear.jl/tutorials/Cook-plane-stress-tutorial.md

 Toplist  = selectelem(fens, boundaryfes, box= [width, width, -Inf, Inf ], inflate=  tolerance);
 ```

 To apply the traction we create a finite element model machine (FEMM).
-For the evaluation of the traction it is sufficient to create a the base FEMM.
-It consists of the geometry data `IntegDomain` (connectivity,  integration rule, evaluation  of the basis functions  and basis function gradients with respect to the parametric coordinates), which in turn is composed of the list of the finite elements and  an appropriate quadrature rule (Gauss rule here).
+For the evaluation of the traction it is sufficient to create a  "base" FEMM.
+It consists of the geometry data `IntegDomain` (connectivity,  integration rule, evaluation  of the basis functions  and basis function gradients with respect to the parametric coordinates).
+This object is composed of the list of the finite elements and  an appropriate quadrature rule (Gauss rule here).

 ```julia
 el1femm = FEMMBase(IntegDomain(subset(boundaryfes, Toplist), GaussRule(1, 3), thickness));